mikerhodes/media-web/README.markdown

 -------------------

 Firstly, it seems like virtualenv python and starting at startup don't mix.
-At least an hours frustration indicates this.
-So just use `easy_install flask` to install flask into your system python.
+At least, the hour of frustration I spent trying to get the app to run from a virtualenv would indicate this.
+So I suggest just using `easy_install flask` to install flask into your system python, and being done with it.

 To start `media-web` at startup, you need to add an entry to your system's LaunchAgents.
 These are stored in `~/Library/LaunchAgents/`.
 Create a file